Best of

 View on Instagram

 If you’re looking for molecular mixology and cocktail garnishes that are hazardous to your eyesight, keep on walking past this Dundas West watering hole.
 However, if you’re in the mood for Saturday afternoon jazz in one of the coziest enclaves in the city, clear your calendar and just hang ten at this irresistibly cool dive bar.
-Legendary owner and bartender Michael Louis Johnson is just as likely to spin you a yarn as he is to pick up his trumpet (catch jazz manouche in the back alley in summer months).
-Order a campari soda, snag a seat at one of the Formica tables, and continue to slot your coins into the vintage jukebox as day turns to dusk.
+Legendary bartender Michael Louis Johnson is just as likely to spin you a yarn as he is to pick up his trumpet (catch jazz manouche in the back alley in summer months).
+Order a Campari soda, snag a seat at one of the Formica tables, and continue to slot your coins into the vintage jukebox as day turns to dusk.

 @thecommunistsdaughtertoronto

-19. Hole in the Wall
+38. The Hole in the Wall

 2867A Dundas St. W.